jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 examples, the SOCKS protocol version 5 is used.
 At this time, the only supported scheme for the URI format is `socks5`

-<a id="enabling-ssltls-for-tcp-traffic-between-the-server-and-the-other-socks-server"></a>
+<a id="enabling-ssltls-layered-tcp-traffic-between-the-server-and-the-other-socks-server"></a>
-### Enabling SSL/TLS for TCP Traffic Between the Server and the Other SOCKS Server
+### Enabling SSL/TLS-layered TCP Traffic Between the Server and the Other SOCKS Server

-You can enable SSL/TLS for TCP traffic between the server and the other SOCKS server under the following condition:
+You can enable SSL/TLS-layered TCP traffic between the server and the other SOCKS server under the following condition:

 -   The other SOCKS server accepts SSL/TLS connections.

-By default, SSL/TLS for TCP traffic between the server and the other SOCKS server is disabled.
-To enable SSL/TLS for TCP traffic between the server and the other SOCKS server, you will need to have the setting `chaining.ssl.enabled` set to `true`.
+By default, SSL/TLS-layered TCP traffic between the server and the other SOCKS server is disabled.
+To enable SSL/TLS-layered TCP traffic between the server and the other SOCKS server, you will need to have the setting `chaining.ssl.enabled` set to `true`.
 In addition, you will need to have the setting `chaining.ssl.trustStoreFile` to specify the other SOCKS server's key store file used as a trust store (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `chaining.ssl.trustStorePassword` to specify the password for the other SOCKS server's trust store file.

 API example: